-Course Policies

-Please be aware that in order to accommodate any extenuating circumstances and/or to ensure better student learning, the course policies and schedule are subject to change at the instructors discretion.
+on time, studying lecture notes and completed coursework, taking tests and quizzes in the allotted time, writing papers, visiting office hours, and being aware of emergency and evacuation procedures should the need arise.
+Course Policies Please be aware that in order to accommodate any extenuating circumstances and/or to ensure better student learning, the course policies and schedule are subject to change at the instructors discretion.
 I have read and understood the policies and expectations set forth in the course syllabus.
 I understand that Mr. Denton reserves the right to modify this syllabus at any time.
 I agree to abide by the policies and expectations set forth in the course syllabus to the best of my ability.

-School Policies

-The State Center Community College District's student conduct standards page covers the college's policies and standards for academic integrity, unacceptable behavior, and illegal activities, among other things, as well as the consequences for violating those standards.
+School Policies The State Center Community College District's student conduct standards page covers the college's policies and standards for honesty and academic integrity, unacceptable behavior, and illegal activities, among other things, as well as the consequences for violating those standards.
 All students are expected to meet or exceed the conduct standards for the duration of the semester, in all of their classes.
-The American Disabilities Act of 1974 is a federal law that requires, among other things, the accommodation or modification of instruction in order to ensure the success of all students.
-If you require such an accommodation or modification, please indicate below so that the appropriate documentation can be requested from student services to meet your needs.

-I have read and understood the State Center Community College District's Student Conduct Standards.
+The American Disabilities Act is a federal law that requires, among other things, the accommodation or modification of instruction in order to ensure the success of all students.
+If you require such an accommodation or modification, please indicate below, so that the appropriate documentation can be requested from student services to meet your needs.
+I have read and understood the State Center Community College District's Student Conduct Standards .
 I agree to abide by the State Center Community College District's student conduct standards.

-I require an accommodation or modification of instruction as documented with Student Services.

-Educational Research Policies

-Data about student learning and instructor performance is essential for educational research, and as such will be collected throughout the semester.
-Educational data may be collected in a variety of formats, including, but not limited to, assignment and assessment scores, computer scans of completed coursework, surveys, and video recordings of classroom activities.
+I require an accommodation or modification of instruction as documented with Student Services .
+Educational Research Policies Data about student learning and instructor performance is essential for educational research, and as such will be collected throughout the semester.
+Educational data may be collected in a variety of formats, including, but not limited to, assignment and assessment scores, copies or computer scans of completed coursework, surveys, and video recordings of classroom activities.
 Any educational data collected will remain anonymous, and will only be used for research and/or professional development purposes.
 I understand that any coursework done this semester is subject to use as anonymous educational data.
 I understand that data may at any time be collected as video recordings of classroom activities.

-For research and development purposes, I agree to let Mr. Denton use my likeness and image as seen in any video recording of classroom activities, as well as in any other educational data in which it may appear.

-By signing this document, you agree that you h ave read and understood the student contract, and that as indicated above, all such statements are to the best of your knowledge both true and accurate.
+For research and development purposes, I agree to let Mr. Denton use my likeness and image as seen in any video recording of classroom activities, as well as in any other educational data in which it may appear By signing this document, you agree that you have read and understood the student contract, and that as indicated above, all such statements are to the best of your knowledge both true and accurate.
+Student Name:

-↦ Student Name:

 Please Print

-Student Signature: Date
+Date

-🕸 E-mail (optional): Phone (optional):
+Phone (optional):

-Que stions or Comments:
+Questions or Comments:

+Student Signature:\

+☑ E-mail (optional):